robomojo/py_xml_helper/readme.md

 You don't always need to know why an xml file is structured a certain way - if you can get lucky and find your parent element, get in, and get out.
 You will probably be happy having a clean diff when you're done.

+# Requirements
+This is currently targeted at Python 2.6 and 2.7

+# Usage
+TBD

 # Testing
 All the tests are made for the nose testing framework.